 Wonderful Wales has so much it’s famous for, we simply can’t fit it all into one article for you!
 However, what you will find is that there is an abundance of dog-friendly walks in Wales, from the north coast across to the east and back onto the mainland.
 In this guide, we’ll take you through the very best of them.

 Find Good Places to Walk Dogs in Wonderful Wales

 If you’re keen to make the most of the great outdoors in your Welsh homeland, or if you are travelling from afar, now is the time to start planning your journey.
-While you’re at it, take a peek at the best dog friendly pubs around Wales, too!
+While you’re at it, take a peek at the best dog-friendly pubs in Wales, too!

 The Best Walks in Wales for Dogs to Really Explore

 Ok – including the whole of a National Park might be cheating a little, but we can’t not include Snowdonia in our list!
 This wonderful, sprawling parkland area boasts the biggest peaks across the country, and it’s also famous for its Lakeland.
 There’s a bit of everything for dog lovers here!